z4l1nux/AISVSwise/1.0/en/0x90-Appendix-A_Glossary.md

 * **Circuit Breakers**: Mechanisms that automatically halt AI system operations when specific risk thresholds are exceeded.

+* **Confidential Inference Service**: An inference service that runs AI models inside a trusted execution environment (TEE) or equivalent confidential computing mechanism, ensuring model weights and inference data remain encrypted, sealed, and protected from unauthorized access or tampering.

+* **Confidential Workload**: An AI workload (e.g., training, inference, preprocessing) executed inside a trusted execution environment (TEE) with hardware-enforced isolation, memory encryption, and remote attestation to protect code, data, and models from host or co-tenant access.

 * **Data Leakage**: Unintended exposure of sensitive information through AI model outputs or behavior.

 * **Data Poisoning**: The deliberate corruption of training data to compromise model integrity, often to install backdoors or degrade performance.